History of the Institute

 Medical care that patients receive at the Institute, within Russian obligatory medical insurance program, meets the highest quality standards and grants full access to most modern ophthalmic technologies.
 About 20,000 patients receive treatment at the institute's hospital every year, and the total number of surgeries per year exceeds 38,000.

-All our achievements would not have been possible without a strong team of professionals. who always strive to perfection.
+All our achievements would not have been possible without a strong team of professionals, who always tend to perfection.